Brightspace/doctool/README.md

 cd doctool
 ```

+Next, start doctool in interactive mode:

 ```sh
 doctool example --interactive
 ```

 Your browser will open up a window to the rendered webpage.
-You can edit files and the pages will render and reload as you save.
+You can edit files in your favourite editor and the pages will render and reload when you save.

 For maximum effect, try using [Visual Studio Code](https://code.visualstudio.com/) with the following user settings:

 ```json